marcossantosfl/http-java-client/README.md

 Simple http client java with login action (JAVAFX).

-You can login and get all the information in JSON.
+You can login in and get all the information in JSON and work with it (CRUD).

 see image...